 - Will my plan be reliable in an emergency if I need it?

-If you're going to use your cheap cell phone service often, you need to make sure your carrier offers reliable coverage in your area.
+If you're going to use your cheap cell phone service often, such as for unlimited calling and text messaging, you need to make sure your carrier offers reliable coverage in your area.
 I have heard horror stories of carriers locking their customers into a plan, only to find out that they can't get a signal for five hours of every day.

 Don't let this happen to you.
 Instead, pay attention to the research I'll provide on the reliability of each cheap cell phone service.
 Also, check carrier websites or give the carriers a call to find out if your area is covered.
 It's important to know what you're getting yourself into so you don't lock yourself into a trap.

 Types of Cheap Plans

 Carriers offer all different kinds of cheap cell phone plans.
 The three basic types are prepaid plans, postpaid plans, and pay as you go plans.